 - Device Type = type-specification The Device Type specification allows you to explicitly tell Bacula what kind of device you are defining.
 It the type-specification may be one of the following: - File Tells Bacula that the device is a file.
 It may either be a file defined on fixed medium or a removable filesystem such as USB.
 All files must be random access devices. - Tape The device is a tape device and thus is sequential access.
-Tape devices are controlled using ioctl() calls. - Fifo The device is a first-in-first out sequential access read-only or write-only device. - DVD The device is a DVD.
-DVDs are sequential access for writing, but random access for reading.
+Tape devices are controlled using ioctl() calls. - Fifo The device is a first-in-first out sequential access read-only or write-only device.

 The Device Type directive is not required, and if not specified, Bacula will attempt to guess what kind of device has been specified using the Archive Device specification supplied.
 There are several advantages to explicitly specifying the Device Type.
-First, on some systems, block and character devices have the same type, which means that on those systems, Bacula is unlikely to be able to correctly guess that a device is a DVD.
+First, on some systems, block and character devices have the same type.
 Secondly, if you explicitly specify the Device Type, the mount point need not be defined until the device is opened.
 This is the case with most removable devices such as USB that are mounted by the HAL daemon.
 If the Device Type is not explicitly specified, then the mount point must exist when the Storage daemon starts.